 - Should we expect a period of fleet renewal to take place in response to these trends?

-- How prominent has fuel hedging featured amongst this market place?
+- How prominently has fuel hedging featured amongst this market place?

-14 00 PM Alternative Investment Managers step up activity in aviation
+13 30 PM Alternative Investment Managers step up their aviation activity

 Fitch Ratings have flagged the potential “deteriorating economic backdrop” and increased competition as reasons that the increased activity of Alternative Investment Managers (Alt-IMs) and their private equity sponsors in the leasing space may be ill timed.
 Hear this panel of experts assess what the ramifications of this new capital may have on the market moving forward.

-- Amongst a more challenging macro-environment, which financing structures make the most sense to North American airlines in 2019?
+- Among a more challenging macro-environment, which financing structures make the most sense to North American airlines in 2019?

 - How strongly has the US airline industry performed so far in 2019 and how is that reflected in their fleet strategies?